sgmonda/fastsite/readme.md

 # fastsite

-A proof of concept to generate websites from static content
+A proof of concept to generate websites from static content.

 ## See in action